 Imagine a website’s user login page that asks for a username and password.
 Once the user has submitted the information, the web server takes this information and checks if the details provided match a legitimate entry in its SQL database.

-The web server does this by taking the information provided by the user and placing it into a SQL query.
+The web server does this by taking the information provided by the user and placing it into an SQL query, like so:

 SELECT * FROM users WHERE username = '<USERNAME>' AND password = '<PASSWORD>';

 If the query returns a value, then the user is considered legitimate and they’re allowed to log in.
-This web server is invulnerable to SQL injection.
+However, this login system is vulnerable to SQL injection because it directly incorporates user input into the query without validation or parameterization.

 password: --